Chukwurado/calculator_python/README.md

 # My Calculator

-I made a simple calculate using Python and the popular python GUI Tkinter
+Made a simple calculate using Python and the popular python GUI Tkinter

 ![Repo List](images/startscreen.PNG)